Louis Marx and Company: Linemar toys

 Linemar toys was the trade name under which Marx toys were manufactured in Japan, then sold in the United States and other countries.
 The reason to make Linemar toys in Japan was to keep costs down.
 Under the Linemar name, Marx produced The Flintstones and other licensed toy vehicles.
 The Linemar line also included airplanes that were produced in the colors of KLM, Pan Am and other airlines.
 The trademark for Linemar toys is owned by The Juna Group, LLC.

-Decline

 Quaker Oats-Marx era

 In 1972, Marx sold his company to the Quaker Oats Company for $54 million ($ in dollars) and retired at the age of 76.
 Quaker also owned the Fisher-Price brand, but struggled with Marx.
 Quaker had hoped Marx and Fisher-Price would have synergy, but the companies' sales patterns were too different.
 The company was also faulted for largely ignoring the trend towards electronic toys in the early 1970s.
 In late 1975, Quaker closed the plants in Erie and Girard, and in early 1976, Quaker sold its struggling Marx division to the British conglomerate Dunbee-Combex-Marx, who had bought the former Marx UK subsidiary in 1967.